FRINXrepo/docs-public/_posts/2017-08-14-l2vpn-service-module-user-guide.md

 IOS-XRv NEP listens on nodes in *topology-netconf*.
 When a new IOS-XRv device is connected to Frinx ODL it appears as a new node in *topology-netconf* and IOS-XRv registers that node as PE to L2VPN Provider.
 If L2VPN Provider calls SPI in order to configure PEs via the IOS-XRv NEP, NETCONF is used for device configuration.

-Here is an example of L2VPN configuration on IOS-XRv (parameters in **bold** are specific for VPN or site):
+Here is an example of L2VPN configuration on IOS-XRv (parameters encapsulated in ** are specific for VPN or site):

 <pre>interface **GigabitEthernet0/0/0/0** l2transport
  no shutdown